-which becomes exact in the limit of infinite lattice coordination \cite{Georges1992}, where $d_{\sigma}^{\dag}$ ($d_{\sigma}$) is creates (annihilates) a particle in the {\it impurity orbital} and $c_{m\sigma}^{\dag}$ ($c_{m\sigma}$) creates (annihilates) an electron in a {\it conduction band}.
-The {\it impurity orbital} and {\it conduction band} are coupled each other via effective parameters $\varepsilon_{m\sigma}$ and $V_{m\sigma}$, which are determined by performing self-consistent DMFT calculations utilizing an impurity solver.
-In the following discussions, we introduce the local electron Green's function \cite{Anisimov2010,Mahan2000},
+which becomes exact in the limit of the infinite lattice coordination \cite{Georges1992}.
+Here $d_{\sigma}^{\dag}$ ($d_{\sigma}$) creates (annihilates) a particle in the impurity orbital and $c_{m\sigma}^{\dag}$ ($c_{m\sigma}$) creates (annihilates) an electron in a conduction band, where the impurity orbital and conduction band are coupled each other via effective parameters $\varepsilon_{m}$ and $V_{m}$, which are determined by the self-consistent DMFT calculation utilizing an impurity solver.
+In the following discussions, we introduce the local electron Green's function in real-space as \cite{Anisimov2010,Mahan2000}

-with imaginary time $\tau=it$.
-This local electron Green's function (\ref{local-electron-Green-function}) in momentum-space can be obtained by the Fourier transformation as,
+with the imaginary time $\tau=it$.
+This local electron Green's function (\ref{local-electron-Green-function}) in energy space can be obtained directly by performing the Fourier transformation